equinor/radix-public-site/public-site/site/guides/external-alias/index.md

 ## Acquire an Equinor alias

-1. Open the [Services@Equinor](https://equinor.service-now.com) portal and find the service "IT infrastructure operational tasks"
+1. Open the [Services@Equinor](https://equinor.service-now.com) portal and find the service "Domain name system (DNS)"
 2. Request an alias, and specify which [public name](../../docs/topic-domain-names/#public-name) the alias should point to.
     _Example:_